RAG4J/agentic-workshop/evals-web-app/README.md

 Data is stored in JSON files in the `src/main/data` directory:
 - `evaluation-records.json` - All evaluation records
 - `evaluation-runs.json` - All evaluation runs
+- `input-questions.json` - Input questions for creating new evaluation runs

 The application automatically creates sample data on first run if these files don't exist.